apache/nuttx/syscall/README.txt

   Proxy - A tiny bit of code that executes in the user space.
 A proxy
           has exactly the same function prototype as does the "real" function for which it proxies.
-However, it only serves to map the function call into a syscall, marshalling all of the system call parameters as necessary.
+However, it only serves to map the function call into a syscall, marshaling all of the system call parameters as necessary.

   Stub  - Another tiny bit of code that executes within the NuttX kernel